bespinian/insanely-complex-todo/frontend/README.md

-# ICT - The Insanly Complex Todo App
+# ICT - Frontend

+This is the frontend for the todo app.
+It's a single-page app built with Svelte.
+It connects to the tasks backend via the API endpoint `/api/tasks`.

-## Developing
+## Development

 Install dependencies with `npm install` (or `pnpm install` or `yarn`), then start a development server: